Hecke operators and analytic Langlands correspondence for curves over local fields: General case

-\begin{remark} As in the case of $G=PGL_n$ (see Section \ref{intPGLn}), we expect that both the pairing $h_{\chi,\la}(\cdot,\cdot)$ and the eigenvalues $\Phi_\la(\chi)$ of the Hecke operator $H_\la$ can be normalized up to a root of unity of order $\alpha(G,\la)$.
+As in the case of $G=PGL_n$ (see Section \ref{intPGLn}), we expect that this normalization condition fixes the pairings $h_{\chi,\la}, \la \in P^\vee_+$ (and hence the eigenvalues $\Phi_\la(\chi)$ of the Hecke operators) up to a root of unity of order $\alpha(G,\la)$.
 Conjecture \ref{eigHG} can then be refined to a statement that two torsors over the corresponding group $\mu_{\alpha(G,\la)}$ of roots of unity are equal to each other, similarly to Conjecture \ref{eigH} for $G=PGL_n$. \end{remark}